 Her grandmother smiled more and patted Nicole's arm.
 "I know you were under a lot of stress.
 Now, who is this young lady with you?" the elderly woman inquired, eyeing Dane.

-"Make sure you introduce her to Papa quickly, okay, Nikki?" she instructed Nicole, patting her on the arm again.
+"Make sure you introduce her to Papa quickly, okay, Nikki?"
+Alicia patted Nicole on the arm again.

 Dane took a moment to examine the old guy.
-She doubted that he was ever tall, but since he was in his seventies now, he was probably a bit smaller than he was in his heyday.
-Like his wife, he had a head of white hair, but his was much shorter than hers.
-His tan skin was darker than his wife's too.
-His dark brown eyes glanced her way, but Dane did not feel as nervous as she did before.
+She doubted he was ever tall, but he'd probably shrunk a bit as he aged to his seventy years.
+Like his wife, he had a head of white hair, his much shorter than hers.
+His tan skin was darker than his wife's.
+His dark brown eyes glanced her way, but Dane didn't feel as nervous as she did before.

 "Who's this with you, Nikki girl?" her grandfather inquired.

 "Papa, I'd like you to meet my girlfriend, Danny Wolfe," Nicole replied.
-"Danny, this is my grandfather Benito Torrez."
+"Danny, this is my grandfather, Benito Torrez."

-With all of the introductions made, Nicole left Danny to fend for herself.
-Dane did not mind, thinking that she might be able ease her way into things and carefully feel the family out without making a complete jackass out of herself.
-Besides, she would rather Nicole enjoy her family instead of trying to babysit her.
+With all of the introductions made, Nicole left Dane to fend for herself.
+Dane didn't mind, thinking she might be able ease her way into things and carefully feel the family out without making a complete jackass out of herself.
+Besides, she'd rather Nicole enjoy her family instead of trying to babysit her.

-"I play a little," Danny answered modestly.
+"I play a little," Dane answered modestly.